opicron/mysticbbs/README.md

 - removed Mystic binaries
   - mount Mystic to /mystic/ yourself
 - changed ENTRYPOINT to CMD so it can be overriden
+- added logger to synology console
+  - possible to blacklist log lines

 11/08/2020:
 - added cleanup signal to entrypoint bash script